jrcks/VSLAM-LAB/README.md

 ```

-# Add a new VSLAM baseline
+# Add a new VSLAM module

 # License
 **VSLAM-LAB** is released under a **LICENSE.txt**.
 For a list of code dependencies which are not property of the authors of **VSLAM-LAB**, please check **docs/Dependencies.md**.